Job Satisfaction and Employment

 Retirement benefit system

 Toyota Boshoku has established a lump-sum retirement benefit plan, a corporate pension fund plan, and a defined contribution pension plan.
-In the corporate pension fund plan, as well as lump-sum annuities and fixed-term annuities (15-year/10-year/5-year), which allow for a fixed period for receiving benefits, there is also the option of a 20-year guaranteed life annuity, which allows beneficiaries to receive an annuity for life and also allows their surviving family to receive an annuity even if they die within 20 years from the start of benefits.
+Under the corporate pension fund plan, employees can choose from several benefit options, including lump-sum annuities, fixed-term annuities (15, 10, or 5 years), and a lifetime annuity with a 20-year guarantee.
+This guaranteed lifetime annuity allows beneficiaries to receive payments for life, and ensures that their surviving family members continue to receive benefits if the beneficiary passes away within 20 years of commencement.
 This helps to ensure the security and stability of company members' lives during retirement.
 The defined contribution plan also allows for the mobility of human resources by offering a choice of products and savings amounts, and the ability to take the plan with you even if you change jobs.
 Through these initiatives, we have put in place a system that allows members to play active roles at Toyota Boshoku over a long period of time with peace of mind.

 Employees' Shareholding Association